youhs4554/TRANS-TFI/README.md

-# BTDSA
+# TRANS-TFI
-BTDSA: Bidirectional Time Dependent Survival Analysis
+TRANS-TFI: Transformers for Time Feature Injection in Survival Analysis